team-fire-nomz/fire-nomz-back-end/README.md

 ## Give feedback for a new recipe

-Requirement: user must be logged in.
+User can be anonymous / guest or logged in.

 ### Request

 Required fields: Rating (options are: #'s 1 to 5) | Saltiness, Sweetness and Portion (options are: Too Little, Just Right, Too Much) | Texture (options are: Yes or No).

+Optional field: additional_comment

 Required in URL: recipe id.